1961 New York City mayoral election: Campaign

 In March, Wagner received the results of a poll from Louis Harris showing his support among different ethnic groups in the city.
-Polling showed Wagner to be personally popular African-Americans and Puerto Ricans, who made up about 20% of New York's total population.
+Polling showed Wagner to be personally popular among African-Americans and Puerto Ricans, who made up about 20% of New York's total population.
 Both groups would be solid in support of Wagner both in the primary and against the Republicans in the general election.
 Jews were also strong in their support of Wagner, with the poll indicating 70% would back Wagner against the Republicans, though only 56% would vote Democratic against a Jewish Republican nominee.
 African-Americans, Puerto Ricans, and Jews were deemed by Harris to be essential to Wagner's campaign.
 Wagner's position was much more tenuous among Catholic Irish and Italian voters, who were generally against the Mayor and would be hard to capture.

 Wagner announced that he would run for reelection on June 22, 1961.

 On June 30, two days after the Liberals voted to endorse Wagner, Tammany selected State Comptroller Arthur Levitt Sr., who was the only Democrat to win statewide in a heavily Republican year.
 The Jewish Levitt was selected in hopes of winning back Jewish voters from Wagner's side.
 Levitt was an unlikely choice, having stated in late summer that he expected Wagner to be the nominee, but a concerted push by Tamanny made Levitt give in and agree to challenge Wagner.